Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Method

 \subsubsection{Training Data}

-We collect training data by instructing the robotic arm to press each button on the device repeatedly.
-For example, the arm might perform 15 presses of button \#1 followed by 15 presses of button \#2 and 15 presses of button \#3.
-The delay between each button press is fixed and constant (10 seconds).
-At the same time, we record the timestamp for each button press using Coordinated Universal Time (UTC).
+We collect training data by instructing the robotic arm to repeatedly press each button on the device while recording the timestamp of each button press.
+For example, the arm performs 15 presses of button \#1 followed by 15 presses of button \#2, etc. The delay between each button press is a fixed 10 seconds.

-The network traffic captured as PCAP files during these interaction sequences is converted to CSV format prior to labeling using nprint~\cite{holland2020nprint}.
-Each individual packet in the PCAP file is encoded by nprint as a row in the resulting CSV file containing the packet's source and destination IP addresses, payloads, IPv4 and TCP headers, and relative timestamps.
-We then label the packets with the button pressed immediately prior by matching packet timestamps and button press timestamps.
-Because we can assume that a button must be pressed before a corresponding packet is sent (if the packet is sent before the button press, then the button press did not cause the sending of the packet), we expect to observe slight timestamp differences between button presses and corresponding packets.
-This means we can confidently match the buttons and packets even if their timestamps do not exactly align.
-A single button press can cause network activity consisting of multiple packets, so for each button press with timestamp (\emph{t\textsubscript{button}}), we treat this button as the label for all packets with timestamps (\emph{t\textsubscript{packet}}) within the following range: This labeling is reasonable because all associated packets are transmitted a few seconds after a button is pressed, and there is a 10 second gap between consecutive button presses.
+We record the device's network traffic during these interaction sequences as PCAP files as described in Section~\ref{sec:experiment-setup}.
+We convert these PCAP files into a standardized CSV format using the nPrint tool~\cite{holland2020nprint}. nPrint encodes each packet as a row in the CSV file with columns containing the following features: packet's source IP address, destination IP address, payload, IPv4 headers, TCP headers, and relative timestamps.
+We then add a label column with the integer identifier of the button pressed immediately prior to the corresponding packet as determined by comparing packet timestamps and button press timestamps.
+A single button press can cause network activity consisting of multiple packets, so for each button press with timestamp $t_{button}$, we treat this button as the label for all packets with timestamps $t_{packet}$ within the following range:

+This labeling is reasonable because all associated packets are transmitted a few seconds after a button is pressed---well within the 10 second gap between consecutive button presses.